MarkUgarov/maybe-this-will-help/docker/step2/runDockerContainer.md

   db_data: { }
 ```

 Run the following line to see the details of your imported image.

 > docker images

 Now replace
-1. the <CONTAINER_NAME> with the name of the imported container
+2. the <CONTAINER_NAME> with the name of the imported container
-2. the <TAG> with the tag of the imported container (but leave the ":" between name and tag)
+3. the <TAG> with the tag of the imported container (but leave the ":" between name and tag)
-3. <MY_VOLUME_FOLDER> with the volume folder
+4. <MY_VOLUME_FOLDER> with the volume folder
+5. optional: the `oracle19c` with any name you like (because you actually work with a newer version or whatever)

-## Run the container
+## Step 3: Run the container

-Open your terminal (e.g. Command Prompt or IntelliJ-Terminal) and navigate to the folder that contains the "docker-compose.yml".
-Excute
+Open your terminal (e.g. Command Prompt or IntelliJ-Terminal) and navigate to the folder that contains the `docker-compose.yml`.
+Execute

 > docker-compose up

 It might take a while, but the image should be imported.

-## Check if everything works
+## Step 4: Check if everything works

 ### Check log

 Open Docker Desktop (in Windows: see in the far right of your taskbar, there should be the symbol somewhere, just left-click once).

-You should see something that resembles the folder name you located your docker-compose.yml in (mine is showing "finhyb").
+You should see something that resembles the folder name you located your docker-compose.yml in.
 You can click on the little arrow left to it.
 Something should "unfold" and show "oracle19c".
 Click on it to see the console.

-Hint: If you run into Problems, altneratively call
+Hint: If you run into Problems, alternatively call

-> docker logs -f --tail 100 oracle19c
+> docker logs -f --tail 100 `<your container name>`

 to see the log.
 If there is no output, your container does not run.

-### Change password

-It might be necessary to change the password e.g. if there are shown in the log or you have issues with the following step "Setup FinHyb user".
-This should not happen, but my experience dissents.
-Call
+Mine is

-> docker exec -it oracle19c bash
+> docker logs -f --tail 100 oracle19c

-or use docker desktop to open the terminal (CLI) of your container (the Symbol looks like ">.")

-TODO: Picture

-If the container runs, something is shown like

-> \[oracle@1a9de9a580e1 ~\]$

-With a blinking cursor.
-Congratulations, you are now inside the container which is Linux.
-You can not copy-paste via Ctrl+C / Ctrl+V between this console and your Windows while remaining here.
-Execute

-> ./setPassword.sh password

-Hint: You can also change the password to something else, but then you have to adapt the one in the docker-compose.yml.

-Stop the container and rerun with `docker-compose up`.
-See if the problems remain.
-If so, you're now on your own.

-(Just kidding.
-Google it and if you don't find anything, ask around, don't be shy to talk to your teammates.)